duarteocarmo/duarteocarmo.com/content/posts/108-pretraining-llms-european-portuguese.md

 Correct answer: B ✓
 ```

 For each task, we can measure two scores: accuracy and a centered score.
-The accuracy is self explanatory (how many questions the model got right).
-The centered score is a bit more interesting: it goes from 0 to 1, with 0 being the same performance as random (for example, 33% accuracy on a multiple choice with 3 options gives 0) and 1 being a perfect score.
-We can then aggregate these centered scores for each task, giving us a single number (the PTCORE score) for a base model.
+Accuracy is self-explanatory: how many questions the model got right.
+The centered score is a bit more interesting: 0 means random performance (for example, 33% accuracy on a multiple-choice question with three options gives 0), while 1 is a perfect score.
+Scores below 0 indicate worse-than-random performance.
+We can then aggregate the centered scores for each task, giving us a single number—the PTCORE score—for a base model.

 ## Educational ablations

 Now that we have a way of measuring how good a model is in European Portuguese, the next step was to run some experiments: How good is the Bagaço v2 dataset for pretraining language models?
 If we filter data by [educational score]({filename}/posts/96-bagaco-dataset.md), do we see a change in the capability of the base model?

-If you remember, every single document in the Bagaco v2 dataset has an educational score associated to it:
+If you remember, every document in the Bagaço v2 dataset has an educational score associated with it:

 <details style="margin:1rem 0">
   <summary style="cursor:pointer;font-weight:600">Expand the educational-score rubric</summary>